-- 14.01 (a) (b)

-- 17.01 (b) EHC

-- 17.01 (d) Dental

-- \$0.443 per hour in lieu of weekly indemnity benefits and life insurance

-- 17.03 The Employer shall provide to each person a copy of the current information booklets for those benefits provided under this Article.
+- 14.01 (a) (b) - 17.01 (b) EHC - 17.01 (d) Dental - \$0.443 per hour in lieu of weekly indemnity benefits and life insurance - (b) In any event, once an employee reaches age 70 and they continue to be employed they shall automatically be placed on the percentage-in-lieu as per Appendix A for all items now included in the payment. - 17.03 The Employer shall provide to each person a copy of the current information booklets for those benefits provided under this Article.
 The Union shall be provided with a current copy of the Master Policy.
-It is clearly understood that the Employer's obligation pursuant to this Collective Agreement is to

-provide the insurance coverage bargained for.
+It is clearly understood that the Employer's obligation pursuant to this Collective Agreement is to provide the insurance coverage bargained for.
 Any problem with respect to the insurer acknowledging or honouring any claims is a matter as between the employee and the insurer.
 The Employer will notify the Union if it intends to change the Insurance Carrier.